ouspg/CompSec/Lab5_ChipWhisperer/README.md

 Press capture button and you should see the power trace which was captured.
 We can make power trace look nicer by adjusting some settings.

+**HINT:** If there is red light burning on the capture device, it means that failure has happened with ADC and you can not capture anything.
+Run **setup_cwlite_xmega.py** and it should be removing error.

 Under *Gain Setting* set the *Mode* to high.
 Increase the *Gain Setting* to about 25.
 You'll be able to adjust this further during experimentations, you may need to increase this depending on your hardware and target device.
 Under *Trigger Setup* set the *Total Samples* to 500, because we do not need big amount of samples to be taken to inspect power consumption.

 Press capture button again and you should see captured power trace.